OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 * Real-time/ Push Notifications: The functionality enables ASPSPs to notify AISPs in real-time (i.e. immediately) when a PSU revokes their access at their ASPSP dashboard or other account access changes events take place.
 * Aggregated polling / Pull Notifications: This enables the provision of notification of revocations from ASPSPs to AISPs, upon AISP request.
 It allows an AISP to request an aggregated set of access revocations and other account access events related to multiple access consents from multiple PSUs during a specific period.

-For more details refer to: [customer-experience-guidelines/ais-core-journeys/access-status-notifications-by-aspsps](https://standards.openbanking.org.uk/customer-experience-guidelines/ais-core-journeys/access-status-notifications-by-aspsps/latest/)
+For more details refer to: [customer-experience-guidelines - Dashboards - Notifications](https://standards.openbanking.org.uk/customer-experience-guidelines/dashboards/psu-notifications/latest/#psu_notif_sync/)

 ### **What APIs can an PISP access?**